cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Security links

-Provide the list of links to existing security documentation for the project.
-You may use the table below as an example:
 | Doc | url |
 | -- | -- |
 | Kyverno Security Documentation | https://main.kyverno.io/docs/security/ |